vfarcic/devops26/manuscript/12-prow-article.md

 # Implementing ChatOps With Jenkins X

 Jenkins X main logic is based on applying GitOps principles.
 Every change must be recorded in Git, and only Git is allowed to initiate events that result in changes in our clusters.
 That logic is the cornerstone of Jenkins X, and it served us well so far.
 However, there are actions we might need to perform that do not result in changes to the source code or configurations.

-We might need to assign a pull request to someone for review.
-That someone might have to review the changes and might need to run some manual tests if they are not fully automated.
-A pull request could need additional changes, and the committer might need to be notified about that.
-Someone might need to approve and merge a pull request or choose to cancel it altogether.
-The list of the actions that we might have to perform once a pull request is created can be quite extensive, and many of them do not result in changes to source code.
-The period starting with the creation of a pull request and until it is merged to master is mostly filled with communication, rather than changes to the project in question.
-As such, we need an effective way to facilitate that communication.

-The communication and decision making that surrounds a pull request needs to be recorded.
-We need to be able to track who said what and who made which decision.
-Otherwise, we would not be able to capture the events that lead to a merge of a pull request to the master branch.
-We'd be running blind.
-That means that verbal communication must be discarded since it would not be recorded.

-Given that such communication should be closely related to the pull request, we can discard emails and wiki pages as well, thus leading us back to Git.
-Almost every Git platform has a mechanism to create comments tied to pull requests.
-We can certainly use those comments to record the communication.
-But, communication by itself is useless if it does not result in concrete actions.

-If we do need to document the communication surrounding a pull request, it would be a waste of effort to have to perform related actions separately.
-Ideally, communication should result in actions.

-When we write a comment that a pull request should be assigned to a reviewer, it should trigger an action that will do the actual assignment and notify that person that there is a pending action.
-If we comment that a pull request should be labeled as "urgent", that comment should add the label.
-If a reviewer writes that a pull request should be canceled, that comment should close the pull request.
-Similarly, if a person with sufficient permissions comments that the pull request is approved, it should be merged automatically.

-There are a couple of concepts that need to be tied together for our process surrounding pull request to be effective.
-We need to be able to communicate, and we already have comments for that.
-People with sufficient privileges need to be able to perform specific actions (e.g., merge a pull request).
-Git platforms already implement some form of RBAC (Role Based Authentication), so that part is already solved.
-Furthermore, we need to be notified that there is a pending action we should perform as well as that a significant milestone is reached.
-This is solved as well.
-Every Git flavor provides a notification mechanism.
-What we're missing is a process that will tie all that together by executing actions based on our comments.

-We should be able to implement ChatOps principles if we manage to convert comments into actions controlled by RBAC and if we receive notifications when there is a pending task.
+Hence the emergence of ChatOps.

 The idea behind ChatOps is to unify communication about the work that should be done with the history of what has been done.
 The expression of a desire (e.g., approve this pull request) becomes an action (execution of the approval process) and is at the same time recorded.
 ChatOps is similar to verbal communication or, to be more precise, commands we might give if we would have a butler.
 "Please make me a meal" is an expression of a desire.
 Your butler would transmit your wish to a cook, wait until the meal is ready, and bring it back to you.
 Given that we are obsessed (for a good reason) to record everything we do when developing software, verbal expressions are not good enough, so we need to write them down.
 Hence the idea of ChatOps.

 > ChatOps converts parts of communication into commands that are automatically executed and provides feedback of the results.

-In a ChatOps environment, a chat client is the primary source of communication for ongoing work.
-However, since we adopted Git as the only source of truth, it should come as no surprise that the role of a chat client is given to Git.
-After all, it has comments, and that can be considered chat (of sorts).
-Some call it GitChat, but we'll stick with a more general term ChatOps.

-If we assume that only Git should be able to initiate a change in our clusters, it stands to reason that such changes can be started either by a change in the source code, by writing comments in Git, or by creating an issue.

 We can define ChatOps as conversation driven development.
 Communication is essential for all but single-person teams.
 We need to communicate with others when the feature we're developing is ready.
 We need to ask others to review our changes.
 We might need to ask for permission to merge to the master branch.
 The list of the things we might need to communicate is infinite.
 That does not mean that all communication becomes ChatOps, but rather that parts of our communication does.
 It's up to the system to figure out what which parts of communication should result in actions, and what is a pure human-to-human messaging without tangible outcomes.